Fannon/linnstrument-light-guide/README.md

 ### How to use

 Setting this up is a big fiddly.
 This is also in part due to how there are many MIDI ports and loops needed to route MIDI information from and to the right places.
+Personally, I'm using a DAW to hear my own notes, the synthesia notes and drums / metronome with low latency.

 * You need to have a virtual MIDI Loop Device (e.g. loopMIDI) where Synthesia sends KeyLights to the Output.
   * On Windows you can use a tool like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)